 - ensuring that all individuals complied fully with information requests from the Office for Students.

 As a result of this investigation, we have taken a number of urgent steps.
-The culture and constitution of key governance forums is being refreshed and the University’s Governors have committed to leading a cultural change within the University to facilitate improved transparency and increased engagement with students, staff and the Executive Board.
+The culture and constitution of key governance forums is being refreshed and the University’s Governors have committed to leading a cultural change within the University to facilitate improved transparency and increased engagement with students, staff and the University Leadership Board.
 A significant amount of work has already commenced to deliver the required changes, including the appointment of new Governors with expertise in Governance, Law and Finance; and elections for two new Staff Governors, which will take place during 2019.
 In conducting the election for Staff Governors and recruiting new Independent Governors, the University is following robust recruitment processes, which adhere to sector best practice and ensure that accountability requirements for those roles are clear.

 The University has commenced a comprehensive review of all relevant policies and regulations.
 This will include looking at key foundation governance documents including the Instrument and Articles of Government, and how they inter-relate, with a particular focus on the policies and processes for reporting conflicts of interest, whistleblowing, disciplinary procedures and compliance with the University’s Financial Regulations.
 This wide-ranging review has already commenced and is expected to be completed by early 2020.
 The review will ensure that the policies and procedures meet the requirements of the Office for Students’ Regulatory Framework, both in form and, in particular, the way in which they are implemented and inter-relate.